-The fact that increases in participation in tight labor markets are not because entry rates into participation increase when the unemployment rate is close to or below its natural rate but rather because exits out of the labor force decline already was emphasized by Elsby et al. (2019) and Barnichon (2019).
+(2019) and Barnichon (2019).
 Our analysis provides an important nuance to this observation.
 Namely, what is crucial for understanding fluctuations in exits out of labor is the evolution of the composition of the labor force, in terms of unemployed versus employed.
-This composition is driven mainly f by job-loss and job-finding rates, which are the margins that monetary policy likely has the most influence on, as argued by White (2018).
+This composition is driven mainly by job-loss and job-finding rates, which are the margins that monetary policy likely has the most influence on, as argued by White (White, 2018).

-V. Unevenness and the Maximum Employment Mandate
+5 Unevenness and the Maximum Employment Mandate

 We have emphasized that the aggregate procyclical forces on participation, i.e., the participation cycle, satisfy the Perry-Okun rule.
 Both Perry and Okun conjectured that the reason for this procyclical upward pressure was that the favorable job opportunities and higher wages in a hot labor market draw in marginally attached workers who stay on the sidelines of the labor market when it is weak.
-They emphasized that these marginal workers are disproportionately young workers, women and Black men.
+They emphasized that these marginal workers are disproportionately young workers, women, and Black men.

-This conjecture is at the heart of the prevailing narrative about the labor-market effect of running a "hot" economy: The uneven effect of recessions across groups pushes the most marginalized workers out of the labor force and they only rejoin when labor-market conditions are very favorable near the end of an expansion.
-If this prevailing narrative were correct, then it would make sense for policymakers to shift their attention from the aggregate unemployment rate to the participation rates of marginalized groups in the later stages of expansions to assess progress toward the goal of maximum employment-especially in light of the broad-based and inclusive nature of the mandate.
+This conjecture is at the heart of the prevailing narrative about the labor-market effect of running a "hot" economy: The uneven effect of recessions across groups pushes the most marginalized workers out of the labor force and they only rejoin when labor-market conditions are very favorable near the end of an expansion.32 If this prevailing narrative were correct, then it would make sense for policy makers to shift their attention from the aggregate unemployment rate to the participation rates of marginalized groups in the later stages of expansions to assess progress toward the goal of maximum employment-especially in light of the broadbased and inclusive nature of the mandate.
 In this section we argue that, even though some groups are affected by recessions more than others, such a shift is not necessary.

-In subsection V.i. we show that the participation cycle amplifies the unemployment cycle: groups that experience higher increases in their unemployment rates during recessions also face more cyclical downward pressures on participation.
+In subsection 5.1 we show that the participation cycle amplifies the unemployment cycle: groups that experience higher increases in their unemployment rates during recessions also face more cyclical downward pressures on participation.
 However, in spite of the differential effect of recessions on different groups, the core forces that put upward pressure on their participation rates when the labor market is strong are the same ones that drive down their unemployment rates.
 Therefore, there is no need to shift attention from the unemployment rate to the participation rates of marginalized groups.
 Declines in unemployment naturally result in upward pressures on participation for all groups-including the marginalized ones.